50 Years of MPA

 A journey through the archive

 Since May 2015 volunteers have been working on sorting through the MPA archive and are gradually sharing items on this website.
-They are exploring the wealth of archive material amassed over our lifetime, which taken together present a rich history of cultural life in Pennine Lancashire over half a century.
+Together we are exploring the wealth of archive material amassed over MPA’s lifetime, which taken together present a rich history of cultural life in Pennine Lancashire over half a century.
 Up to now, the fascinating ephemera of posters, leaflets, publications, reports, photos, plans, documents, videos, artworks and memorabilia have been somewhat haphazardly stored in our basement.
-Thanks to a generous grant from the Heritage Lottery, Sharing Heritage Fund our volunteer team have been involved in a pilot archiving programme that has begun the task of securing, organising and digitizing our records.
+Thanks to a generous grant from the Heritage Lottery, Sharing Heritage Fund we were able to undertake a pilot archiving programme, with a volunteer team, which began the task of securing, organising and digitizing our records.

 So far we have:

 - Worked with community volunteers, training them as archivists, digitisers and oral historians.

 - Engaged professional archivists, oral historians and digital specialists.

 - Produced a conservation plan for all our archive materials.

 - Developed our website to help us publish our archive online to gain the widest audience possible.
 Visit the Artefact Archive to see more.

 - Created exhibitions that were displayed at Burnley May Day, Burnley Mechanics and Radio Lancashire.